lizhanmit/learning-notes/spark-note/spark-note.md

     - Spark has the "source" tasks (those sending data) write shuffle files to their local disks.
     - Running a new job over data that has already been shuffled does not rerun the "source" side of the shuffle.
 - By default, when we perform a shuffle, Spark outputs 200 shuffle partitions.
 You can specify it through `spark.conf.set("spark.sql.shuffle.partitions", "<number_of_shuffle_you_want>")`.
-- Use minimal shuffle as possible and do them in late stages for better performance.
+- **Use minimal shuffle as possible and do them in late stages for better performance.**
+- Recovery after node failure is slower for shuffle transformations.

 No shuffle transformations: